-Despite the legal considerations above, the use of these drugs may present a risk to other clients, staff or the individual.
-The following responses could be adopted:
+Despite the legal considerations above, the use of these drugs may represent a breach of a Low Tolerance policy and as such will need to be restricted.
+Use may also present a risk to other clients, staff or the individual.
+The following responses could be adopted.

-- The use of these drugs is not allowed in shared or communal areas, unless in socially accepted forms such as tea, coffee, chocolate.
-This is to prevent exposure of non-users to these drugs, to reduce distress to other clients and to encourage consistency in the treatment of drug users where possible. - Where they are being used elsewhere, for example in the client's own room, the organisation will always take some action, and initiate some response.
+• The use of these drugs is not allowed in the building unless in socially accepted forms such as tea, coffee, chocolate.
+This is to prevent exposure of non-users to these drugs, to reduce distress to other clients and to encourage maintain consistency with a low tolerance approach.
+All other substances should be addressed as per the procedures for illegal drugs, and with due regard for the safety of all parties.